May 27, 2020

 Tires are one of the most critical components of your entire motorcycle.
-A time to time proper inspection of motorcycle tires is very important to maintain quality of tires.
+A time to time proper inspection of motorcycle tires is very important to maintain the quality of tires.
 Besides performance, tires also play a huge role in ensuring the rider is not at risk.
 Motorcycle tires usually don’t last as long as car tires.
 Generally, motorcycle tires wear out very quickly.
-One must look out time to time whether tire is wearing out or not.
+One must look out from time to time whether the tire is wearing out or not.

 Rear tires have a tendency to wear down twice as fast as the front tires do.
 Many riders change the rear tire and sometimes mix the brand of both tires.
-Various serious troubles and instability may occur because of combination of different tires models.
+Various serious troubles and instability may occur because of a combination of different tires models.
 So, it isn’t recommended to mix both tires.
 Sticking with a matching set of tires is recommended because they’re designed to be used from the start, together.

 The right level of pressure inside the tires matters a lot.
 An accurate air pressure gauge is needed to avoid underinflate or overinflate conditions.
 An underinflate situation waste motorcycle gas and build more heat which led to quick wear out.
-An overinflate tire hit harder on road and cause quick wear and tear to the treads of tires.
-The maximum tire pressure that specific tire can withstand can be found on the tire itself.
+An overinflated tire hit harder on road and cause quick wear and tear to the treads of tires.
+The maximum tire pressure that a specific tire can withstand can be found on the tire itself.